We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Mix the diced fresh peaches, mint, and sliced ginger into the sugar syrup.

 - In the same pot, submerge four black tea bags, but keep the strings on the outside of the pot for easy removal.
-Cover and let steep for 7 minutes, then promptly remove the tea bags.
-Cover the pot again and let the peach, mint, and ginger steep for another 18 minutes to infuse the flavors into the tea.
+Cover and let steep for 7 minutes, then promptly remove the bags.
+Cover the pot again and let everything steep for another 18 minutes to infuse the flavors.

-- While the tea is steeping, dice and puree one large peach.
+- While it is steeping, dice and puree one large peach.
 Set it aside in a medium bowl.

-- Once the tea has infused, strain the peach, mint, and ginger from the tea by slowly pouring it through a sieve set over a serving pitcher.
+- Once it has infused, strain the ingredients from the tea by slowly pouring it through a sieve set over a serving pitcher.

-- Separate the peach from the mint and ginger and put in a bowl.
-Discard the mint, but keep the ginger to eat when desired.
+- Separate the peach and put in a bowl.
+Discard the mint.

 - Stir in the lemon juice and refrigerate until cold, about 2 hours in the fridge (or 1 hour in the freezer if you’re in a hurry).